 Several challenges have arisen as the automotive industry introduces autonomous vehicles (AVs).
 In addition to the technological capabilities, a key challenge is meeting the requirements and constraints of the developing legal framework by governments and regulatory agencies.
-Their increasingly active involvement is logical given the initial results of on-street testing, with providers of autonomous vehicles needing to find the right balance between safety, comfort, and efficiency.
+At the same time, AV manufacturers need to find the right balance between safety, comfort, and efficiency.
 This webinar addresses the various solutions available today to address the pain points experienced.

 Siemens’ software solutions address the different phases of the product lifecycle to accelerate the development of autonomous vehicle technology with the world's most comprehensive automotive and transportation software portfolio.
-Featuring the required flexibility and interfacing to allow developers to select the tools of their preference for each phase, this integrated tool suite with the associated services supports:
+This integrated tool suite with the associated services can:

 Sr. Director Autonomous Vehicles